vCodesItAll/cloakchat-fastapi-auth/README.md

 Contributions are welcome!
 Feel free to fork the project, make changes, and submit pull requests.

 ## License
-This project is licensed under [License Name].
-See the LICENSE file for details.
+This project is not currently licensed.

 ## Support
-For any queries or support, please contact [Your Contact Information].
+For any queries or support, please contact me on discord @vcodesitall.